 I’m from the South Australian River Murray town of Renmark.
 Rightful land of the Naralte people.
 At 17, so my dad tells me, I left home and never went back.
 (You can’t, it’s true.)
 But I still have the red dust of my hometown in my veins.
 My homes now are in Adelaide, on Kaurna land, and in Coorong country, on Narrindjeri land.
-I’m most at home with a dark hot cacao, and anywhere with big sky or wild waters.
+I’m most at home with a dark hot cacao, and anywhere with big sky and wild waters.

-While writing the chapbook, I thought on themes of femininity and age, and about myths and dialogues surrounding age, beauty and worth.
+Lately, I’ve written on themes of femininity and age, and about myths and dialogues surrounding age, beauty and worth.

 I photographed some wrinkles: